 A good trustee must also be organized.
-There is a lot of record keeping associated with trusts, including a thorough listing of all income, liabilities, assets, and expenses.
+There is a lot of record-keeping associated with trusts, including a thorough listing of all income, liabilities, assets, and expenses.
 These are subject to governmental review, making mistakes a potentially disastrous proposition.

-The role of trustee may last for decades, making a healthy person capable of doing it for a long time the ideal candidate.
+The role of a trustee may last for decades, making a healthy person capable of doing it for a long time the ideal candidate.

 Finally, prudence is demanded of any good trustee.
 They are responsible for the investment decisions that drive the value of the estate, so a detail-oriented, rational thinker needs to be at the helm.